-How to improve your grip with minimal equipment.
-Forearm Training That works
+How to improve your grip strength with minimal equipment

 Grip strength is also extremely valuable for sports.
-Sports like football, basketball, and tennis or align on the strength of your grip.
-Let's find out how to develop a crushing grip.
+Sports like football, basketball, and tennis or align on the grip strength.
+Let’s find out how to work on grip strength.

 Developing Grip Through Normal Workout

 Contrary to what many people think, your general workout will not do a lot to develop the strength of your grip, wrists, and forearms.
 The forearms are a part of the body that need to be trained separately.
 Just as doing leg training for the thighs and hamstrings will not develop your calves, hitting the biceps and triceps will do little for the strength of your grip and the development of your forearms.

 Don’t get into the habit of relying too heavily on artificial lifting aids.
 Things like lifting straps are useful but will develop a weak link if you don’t also build up your grip strength.
 Use them when you are attempting to break a personal record on an exercise like the deadlift.
 Other than that, rely on your own natural grip strength.

 You don’t want to be limp-wristed when working out.
 You should squeeze the bar forcefully on every single repetition.
 For example, when performing a deadlift grab the bag with the palm of your hand and squeeze tightly to activate the forearms.

 You should also squeeze the bar tightly on pushing exercises such as the bench press.
 Squeezing the bar activates the forearms which will help with wrist stability.
 This will actually help you to avoid injury.

 Your wrists and forearms are very resilient.
 You are using them all the time throughout the normal course of your day.
 Developing them requires much time and effort.
 That means that you need to develop a long-term view about building grip strength.
 Be patient and be consistent.